About Network Modes and Interfaces

 Mixed routing mode

 In mixed routing mode, you can configure your Firebox to send network traffic between a wide variety of physical and virtual network interfaces.
 This is the default network mode, and this mode offers the greatest amount of flexibility for different network configurations.
-However, you must configure each interface separately, and you may have to change network settings for each computer or client protected by your Firebox.
+However, you must configure each interface separately, and you might have to change network settings for each computer or client protected by your Firebox.
 The Firebox uses Network Address Translation (NAT) to send information between network interfaces.

 For more information, see About Network Address Translation (NAT).